 This type of connection was initially used to transmit telephone and radio signals.
-The coaxial connection cable is made up of copper core.
+The coaxial connection cable is made up of a copper core.
 Coaxial connection cable carries a signal from the television to the programmed source.

 This type of connection is identified by the characteristic single-pin connector that is screwed into a matching hole for a secure connection.
-Coaxial cables provide a wider bandwidth per channel, which is why some telecomm companies use them for near-gigabit speed internet.
+Coaxial cables provide a wider bandwidth per channel, which is why some Telecomm companies use them for near-gigabit speed internet.

 Devices that have Digital Input Connections